ART FOR THE MIND by Marcelle Mansour OAM

 Paintings from the Heart by Gabrielle Dalton, Art Historian, Critic, Sydney 1998

-In these works Marcelle Mansour demonstrates her talent for portraiture, as well as a fine sensibility to landscape.
+In these works, Marcelle Mansour demonstrates her talent for portraiture, as well as a fine sensibility to the landscape.

 In Shifting Souls, her portrait series, the medium used is pastel, executed directly onto mounted paper boards.
 This method is brave indeed, as it allows mo room for error-the likeness must be quickly sketched during a single sitting.
 While using a stylized realism Marcelle has nevertheless brought to each portrait an impression of the individual character and the personality of each sitter.
 They reflect a pride of personal achievement, as well as a suggestion of the essential element of Arabic heritage.

 Shifting Views are the landscapes of her experience.
-Those that are executed in acrylic on canvas follow her strength for the clear cut line, and well defined color, reflecting a mixture of subconscious influenced from the French Impressionists to contemporary poster art.
-While, the pastel works display less deliberate control, allowing imaginative release for both artist and viewer, where shadow and light play into strange dreamlike arabesques of imaginative interplay between the real and the imagined.
+Those that are executed in acrylic on canvas follow her strength for the clear-cut line, and well-defined color, reflecting a mixture of subconscious influenced from the French Impressionists to contemporary poster art.
+While, the pastel works display less deliberate control, allowing imaginative release for both artist and viewer, where shadow and light play into strange dreamlike arabesques of the imaginative interplay between the real and the imagined.

 A Palestinian-Australian.
 Poet-Painter, Poet, Journalist and Artist, Sydney 1998

 By Anne Fairbairn AM, Poet, Journalist and Artist, Sydney 1998